arvydas/blinkstick-python/README.rst

       --inverse             control BlinkSticks in inverse mode
       --channel=CHANNEL     Select channel
       --index=INDEX         Select index
-      --set-color=COLOR     set the color for the device.
+      --limit=LIMIT         Limit the brightness of the color 0..100 --set-color=COLOR     set the color for the device.
 The value can either be a named color, hex value, 'random' or 'off'.
                             CSS color names are defined